Rakuten-Advertising-Developers/RakutenAdvertisingAttribution-iOS-SDK/README.md

 ## License

-GAPMobile is available under the MIT license.
+RADAttribution iOS SDK is available under the MIT license.
 See the [LICENSE](./LICENSE) file for more info.